 Thursday, June 6th 05:00 - 07:00 PM

 Exhibiting original artwork in an array of subjects and styles.
-Discover new artists and tour the gallery while enjoying refreshments tasty treats.
+Discover new artists and tour the gallery while enjoying refreshments and some tasty treats.
 A reception will be held for each artist, so please mark your calendars!

 JUNE 6th - NICOLE KENNEDY